Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ### Datetime Formats In Filenames
 ![Config Application Datetime Formats In Filenames](config_application_datetime_formats_in_filenames.png)

+#### File date formats
+When removing date and time from filename, what format will be accepted to remove from file name.

+On the [Date and Time tab](../date/) all date and time found in file name, will be present as found date and time.

 ### Datetime Formats Help
 ![Config Application Datetime Formats Help](config_application_datetime_formats_help.png)